SuyashGupta9001/HTN_Unlimited_Tomorrow/README.md

 SOCIAL CAUSE

 Unskilled labor refers to a category of work that typically requires minimal training or specialized knowledge.
 It involves tasks that can be easily learned and performed by individuals without advanced education or specific technical skills.
-Unskilled labor often involves manual or repetitive work and is commonly associated with lower wages.
-Unskilled labor plays a significant role in many economies, particularly in industries where low-cost and easily replaceable workers are needed but overdemand of these labours and undersupply of jobs has caused poverty rates to go higher each year.
+Unskilled labor often involves manual or repetitive work and is commonly associated with lower wages.Unskilled labor plays a significant role in many economies, particularly in industries where low-cost and easily replaceable workers are needed but overdemand of these labours and undersupply of jobs has caused poverty rates to go higher each year.
 These jobs often provide entry-level opportunities for individuals with limited education or work experience.
 Unskilled labor can be found across various sectors, including manufacturing, agriculture, hospitality, and retail.

 PROPOSED SOLUTION